 A quick note before we begin, this blog post is specific to earthen/embankment dams and levees.
-Geophysical methods aren't used to monitor dams made of concrete, rubber, timber, or non-conductive materials.
+The electrical geophysical methods we mention below aren't used to monitor dams made of concrete, rubber, timber, or non-conductive materials.
 If you’re questioning if a geophysical survey is needed for your dam, contact us for a quick chat.
 Our team of geophysicists will be happy to help!

 Before we discuss geophysical safety measures, let’s look at some reasons why dams and levees fail.

 According to FEMA, dams can fail for one or a combination of the following reasons: